overhangio/tutor/README.md

     make configure

 This is the only non-automatic step in the install process.
 You will be asked various questions about your Open edX platform and appropriate configuration files will be generated.
 If you would like to automate this step then you should run `make configure` interactively once.
 After that, you will have a `config.json` file at the root of the repository.
-Just upload it to wherever you want to run Open edX and then run `./configure --silent` instead of `make configure`.
+Just upload it to wherever you want to run Open edX and then run `make configure SILENT=1` instead of `make configure`.
 All values from `config.json` will be automatically loaded.

 ### Download